 Studying the Brain of Fibromyalgia Patients

-A study was published in the journal Frontiers in Human Neuroscience that revealed people with fibromyalgia have an increased frequency of their rhythmic brain waves when it comes to areas that are connected to pain sensors.
+A study revealed that people with fibromyalgia have an increased frequency of their rhythmic brain waves when it comes to areas that are connected to pain sensors.

-The thalamus was involved in another study, showing that the rhythmic patterns in the brain, called neural oscillation, are disrupted in patients with fibromyalgia and other conditions.
-The thalamus is connected to the cortex through these signals, and proper signals are vital for appropriate brain function.
-The study was conducted in South Korea and looked at the brains of 18 women with and 18 women without fibromyalgia.
-These women were all of the same age.
+The thalamus was involved in another study, showing that the rhythmic patterns in the brain (called neural oscillation), are disrupted in patients with fibromyalgia and other conditions.
+The thalamus is connected to the cortex through these signals.
+Proper signals are vital for appropriate brain function.

 The brain areas involved were the dorsolateral prefrontal cortex and orbitofrontal cortex.
 These are areas where cognitive and emotional processing of pain take place.
 This study is the first to point to thalamocortical dysrhythmia as being the possible underlying reason for fibromyalgia and many chronic pain disorders.